Disk Scheduling: The Elevator Problem

 4. The Modern Era: SSDs and NVMe

 Modern Linux uses blk-mq.
-Instead of one global request queue (which requires a global Lock), we have one queue per CPU core.
+Instead of one global queue, there is one software queue per CPU core.

 io_uring: Asynchronous I/O Done Right

-io_uring (introduced in Linux 5.1) uses two ring buffers in shared memory:
+io_uring (introduced in Linux 5.1) revolutionized storage I/O by utilizing two ring buffers in shared memory between the application and the kernel:

 package main